format_list_bulleted Topic Overview

 Please see How To: Find Force Cleared PCard and TCard Transactions.

-1. Create and store documentation set
+2. Create and store documentation set

 1. Create a business purpose and scan the receipt (if the receipt is missing, create a document explaining the reason).

 Use iJournals to move charges to an appropriate PTAE as needed, using an unallowable expenditure type for any amounts that do not have an explicitly allowable business purpose.
-Attach the documentation set to the iJournal as well.
+Attach the documentation set to the journal as well.

 Workflow: Advance Transaction Processing

-1. Apply advance to an Expense Report
+1. Apply advance to an expense request and submit

 This is done by the approver when the status is Pending Approval.

-3. Approve, escalate, return, or reject
+3. Audit by Business Expense: Approve, return, or reject

 4. Submit for payment/reimbursement processing